Antonio Satriano

-Antonio Satriano (born 30 October 2003) is an Italian professional footballer who plays as a centre-forward for Dutch club Heracles Almelo.
+Antonio Satriano (born 30 October 2003) is an Italian professional footballer who plays as a centre-forward for club Pro Vercelli.

 Club career

 Early career and Roma

 Born in Locri, Satriano started playing football at the local grassroots school Audax Gioiosa, before moving to Crotone in 2014.
 In the spring of 2018, aged 15, he was scouted by Roma during a match between the clubs' respective under-16 teams, and subsequently joined the Giallorossis youth sector a few months later.

 Having come through Roma's youth ranks, the forward signed his first professional contract with the club in September 2020, before reaching the final of the under-19 national championship in May 2022.

 Heracles Almelo

 On 5 January 2023, Satriano joined Dutch side Heracles Almelo on a permanent deal, signing a contract until June 2027.
 The transfer commanded an estimated fee of €400,000, with a 20% sell-on clause in favor of Roma.

 The forward made his professional debut for Heracles one week later, on 12 January, coming on as a substitute for Samuel Armenteros in the 72nd minute of a 1–0 KNVB Cup loss against Go Ahead Eagles.
 Three days later, he made his league debut, coming on for Abdenego Nankishi in the final minutes of a 0–3 Eerste Divisie loss against PEC Zwolle.
 On 13 February, he made his first professional start in a 2–0 league win against MVV Maastricht.
 During the season, despite missing out on the last months due to a fifth metatarsal fracture, Satriano helped Heracles gain automatic promotion back to the Eredivisie after just one year.